Making a Complaint On a Police Officer

 4. Where did it occur?
 Location?

 5. What happened when the incident occurred?
 Do you have corroborating witnesses whose story doesn’t conflict with yours?
-If you have witnesses you should ask each of them to write a separate account of the incident and sign it.
+If you have witnesses, you should ask each of them to write a separate account of the incident and sign it.

-6. Do you have any type of evidence like pictures, audio or a video recording of the incident?
+6. Do you have any type of evidence, like pictures, audio, or a video recording of the incident?

-Your complaint must be signed by you and provide the police only with your email address.
+Your complaint must be signed by you and provide the police with only your email address.

 Go to the law enforcement agency where the officer works and ask for internal affairs or a supervisor.
 Tell internal affairs or the supervisor that you would like to file a complaint against an officer.
 (I would not fill out a complaint online.)

-Give the supervisor your complaint and ask him if he would please date and initial it and make a copy of the complaint and give you back the original.
+Give the supervisor your complaint and ask him if he would please date and initial it and make a copy of the complaint, and give you back the original.

 The officer taking your complaint might tell you that the complaint has to be notarized.
-In Texas this is false!
+In Texas, this is false!

 The law says nothing about giving your personal information to the police or having the complaint notarized.

-1. SUSTAINED – The investigation disclosed sufficient evidence to clearly prove some or all of the allegations made in the complaint and disciplinary action could result against the officer.
+1. SUSTAINED – The investigation disclosed sufficient evidence to clearly prove some or all of the allegations made in the complaint, and disciplinary action could result against the officer.

 2. NOT SUSTAINED – The investigation failed to discover sufficient evidence to clearly prove or disprove the allegation(s) made.